etriv/SearchJS-server/README.md

-# Twitter API and ElasticSearch Example
+# Twitter API and ElasticSearch Example (The server-side)
 Example of usage of Twitter API and ElasticSearch.
 Back-end: Node.js.
 Front-end: React.